Purchasing in China with Easy Imex

 The first is the cost of goods in China.
 This invoice is to be paid to EASY IMEX LTD Hong Kong.
 You can pay by bank transfer.

-Once your goods arrive in either Australia or the UK you will be invoiced by either our UK company EASY IMEX LTD (UK) for the shipping, handling, VAT and duty costs.
-Or in Australia by EASY IMEX PTY LTD.
+Once your goods arrive in the US, Australia, Europe or the UK, you will be invoiced by our UK company EASY IMEX LTD (UK) for the shipping, handling, VAT/GST and duty costs.

 Why A Sales Contract Is Essential